 - Saturday morning coffee

-- mid-morning refreshments
+- mid-morning and afternoon refreshments

 - garden gift

 Individuals: $98 per person

 Special Group Rate: $93 per person when 5 or more people register on the same form before April 7, 2018.